I want you to contextualize my sadness,” Philip says. “Put whatever you’re going through into perspective.”

 In Listen Up Philip, Philip Lewis Friedman (Jason Schwartzman) joins the list of cinema narcissists, a long line if there ever was one.
-The dialog I chose to open this review comes in the final fifteen minutes and provides the lead-in for information designed to bring empathy and understanding to his characteristics and actions.
-The speech Philip delivers does enlist a bit of sympathy, but at this point it’s too late.
-At this point, the girlfriend, Yvette (Joséphine de La Baume), and the audience, have made up their mind about Philip.
+The dialog I chose to open this review comes in the final 15 minutes and provides the lead-in for information designed to bring empathy and understanding to his characteristics and actions.
+The speech Philip delivers does enlist a bit of sympathy, but at this point, it’s too late.
+At this point, the girlfriend, Yvette (Joséphine de La Baume), and the audience have made up their mind about Philip.

 Here, Perry plays with the idea of cinema when the main character leaves the room.
-Listen Up Philip occasionally breaks free of its titular character and explore the damage left in his wake, most notably Ashley, who we get a first hand account of her recovery from Philip.
-That recover includes meeting an ex-boyfriend, burying herself in work, visiting her sister and adopting a cat, Gadookey, which turns out to be the most effective step forward, even if she is slightly allergic to him.
+Listen Up Philip occasionally breaks free of its titular character and explores the damage left in his wake, most notably Ashley, who we get a first-hand account of her recovery from Philip.
+That recovery includes meeting an ex-boyfriend, burying herself in work, visiting her sister, and adopting a cat, Gadookey, which turns out to be the most effective step forward, even if she is slightly allergic to him.